GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

 ls -l steamapps/compatdata/1062090/pfx/dosdevices/c:/windows/syswow64/ | grep winhttp                                            ✔
 lrwxrwxrwx 1 gin gin      99 sep 24 16:56 winhttp.dll -> /<your steam lib>/steamapps/common/Proton - Experimental/files/lib/wine/i386-windows/winhttp.dll
 ```
 This shows file on this location is actually a link, copy the full path on the right without the file name. `<your steam lib>` will be your actual steam library path, replace it with it in commands beneath.
 Proton version will also depend on one you've using to launch the game (set in Steam game's properties)
+Steam library can be seen in Steam -> Settings -> Storage.
+You may have multiple libraries, verify where is used Proton version is located if so.
 > Don't forget to wrap paths that have spaces (proton path do) in `""`
 ```sh
 ls -la '/<your steam lib>/steamapps/common/Proton - Experimental/files/lib/wine/i386-windows/' | grep winhttp                                      ✔